Gatundu

 Gatundu is a small town in Kiambu County of Kenya.
-It is known for the first Kenyan president Jomo Kenyatta who lived about three kilometres away from the town, as well as his son, Uhuru Kenyatta, now the 4th President of Kenya and former Member of Parliament representing Gatundu South Constituency.
+It is known for the first Kenyan president Jomo Kenyatta who lived about three kilometres away from the town, as well as his son, Uhuru Kenyatta, the 4th President of Kenya and former Member of Parliament representing Gatundu South Constituency.

 The town is located on a hill surrounded by many farms and residences.

 Demographics

 Gatundu has an approximate population of 20,000 people who reside and work within and near the town.